Science Festival 2025

 Behind the Science Lab Experiences (11-14 August)

-A rare opportunity to step inside some of the University’s state-of-the-art laboratories and most unusual museums on the beautiful and historic Parkville campus in the heart of Melbourne.
-Recommended for ages 16+.
+Step inside some of the University’s state-of-the-art laboratories and most unusual museums on the historic Parkville campus in the heart of Melbourne.
+Read more.

-Is your school group interested in attending?
-Email science-events@unimelb.edu.au to develop a customised itinerary.
+Is your school group interested in attending future Science Festival events?
+Email science-events@unimelb.edu.au for more information.

 Missed out on previous years' events?